EdgeFirstAI/documentation/docs/models/validation/metrics/segmentation.md

 # Segmentation Metrics

-This section will describe the validation metrics reported in [ModelPack validation sessions](../tutorials/validation.md#modelpack) for segmentation.
+This section will describe the validation metrics reported in [Validating Vision Models](../vision/managed.md) for segmentation.
 The different types of validation methods available are Ultralytics, EdgeFirst, and YOLOv7.
 These validation methods have been implemented in EdgeFirst Validator to reproduce specific metrics seen in other applications.
 These metrics and their differences will be described in more detail below.

 ## Ultralytics Segmentation Metrics